gwzz/blog/source/_posts/Spark-X-AWS-EC.md

 ---
-title: Spark_X_AWS_EC
+title: Run Spark Application On AWS EC2 Cluster
 date: 2017-05-17 14:36:15
 tags:
+		- spark
+		- AWS
+		- scala
 ---
-#Run Spark Application On AWS EC2 Cluster

 ## Install Spark on a Lacal Machine
 ### Install on Machine
 1. Install the latest version of Java Development Kit.